BEIJING HOLIDAY

 The case with the master tape, a DVD and and a print out of Madame Chiang Kai-shek in heaven.

-The National Palace Museum in Taipei holds 700.000 artefacts that General CHIANG KAI-SHEK had taken with him from mainland China when he fled from the Communists to the island, formerly known as Formosa.
+The National Palace Museum in Taipei holds 700.000 artefacts that General CHIANG KAI-SHEK, the husband of Lady Chang Kai-Shek had taken with him from mainland China when he fled from the Communists to the island, formerly known as Formosa.
 He turned the island into the “Republic of China” against the main lands “People’s Republic if China”.
 Until today mainland China claims that those artefacts were stolen and they rightly belong to the mainland.
-Sure – MAO who’d killed 50 million intellectuals during the cultural revolution had 5000 years of Chinese history erased.
-Had those pieces fallen into the so called revolutionary’s hands none of those pieces would exist anymore.
-If you want to learn about the historical glory of China etc. you need to go to Taiwan – on the mainland almost all cultural assets have been destroyed.
+By killing millions of intellectuals during the cultural revolution, MAO had 5000 years of Chinese history erased.
+Had those artefacts fallen into the so called revolutionary’s hands, none of those pieces would exist anymore.
+If you want to learn about the historical glory of China etc. you need to go to Taiwan as on the mainland, in the people’s republic of China, almost all cultural assets have been destroyed.
 Kids in mainland schools do not learn about China’s past – for them history starts after the Cultural Revolution

-Once the museum for the artefacts had been set up in Taipei Madame Chiang Kai-Shek who had been educated at Wellesley College in Massachusetts became its director.
+Once the National Palace Museum (for historical Chinese artefacts) in Taipei had been set up Madame Chiang Kai-Shek, who had been educated at Wellesley College in Massachusetts, became its director.
 Her father who had lived in the US had made heaps of money selling millions of bibles in Chinese language to the Chinese people and he had been a major sponsor of the anti-communist movement.
-Miss Song Mei-Ling, later Mdm Chiang Kai-Shek, had wanted to talk the American people to move their interest during WW2 away from Europe to China and help set China free from Japanese occupation.
-The owner of TIME LIFE magazine who gave in to her charms had sent her on a PR tour from NYC via DC (where she spoke as the first woman ever and on top of it Asian in front of the senate) all the way to the Hollywood bowl.
-She was good looking, super smart, spoke American english accent free and was full of charisma.
-She went on a promotion tour in favour of a free China.
-She was so famous back then that she was mentioned in Hollywood films (the be seen at the end of the movie).
+Miss Song Mei-Ling, later Mdm Chiang Kai-Shek, had wanted to talk the American people into moving their interests during WW2 away from Europe to China and help set China free from Japanese occupation.
+The owner of TIME LIFE magazine who gave in to her charms sent her on a PR tour from NYC via DC (where she spoke as the first woman ever and on top of it Asian in front of the Senate) all the way to the Hollywood bowl.
+She was good looking, super smart, spoke American english accent free and was very charismatic.
+Back then she was so famous that she was mentioned in Hollywood films (to be seen at the end of the movie).
 She was for sure the most famous Asian woman in the USA at her time.
-When i saw got to see her for the first time I fell in love with her and her courage.
-I decided to make a film about her for the museum in Tapei, well honestly I’d wanted to make a movie that would criticise Western intellectuals and artists in how they were dealing with China as unreflected most of them would take the money from a regime that would kill dissidents.
+When I saw got to see her for the first time I fell in love with her and her courage.
+I decided to make a film about her for the museum in Tapei, well honestly I’d wanted to make a movie that would criticise Western intellectuals and artists on how hey were dealing with mainland China: take the money from a regime that would kill dissidents and run.

-As soon as I had figured out what I wanted to do I tried to find people in Beijing to help me.
-Putting a doll of Mdm.
-Chiang Kai-Shek on Tiananmen Square where the democratic movement in 1989 was squashed?
+As soon as I had figured out what I wanted to do I tried to find art experts in Beijing who’d be willing to help me.
+Nobody wanted to help as soon as I told them what I was planning on.
+‘You want to have a doll made of Mdm.
+Chiang Kai-Shek and put her on Tiananmen Square?
+The very square where the democratic movement in 1989 had been violently crushed?”
 They called me insane.
-In 1989 I was living in Williamsburg/Brooklyn and I’ll never be able to erase the images we got to see on TV – the brutality of the regime…
+In 1989 while I’d been living in Williamsburg/Brooklyn I got to see the images on TV – until today I can’t erase the images, the brutality of the regime from my head… From sculptors to famous curators to possible film crew members – nobody in Beijing was willing to take the risk of helping me. .
+Eventually only non-Chinese were willing to get involved.

-Against all resistance I did drive with Madame Chiang Kai-Shek through BEIJING and then I put her on Tiananmen Square right in front of MAO’s image at the entrance to the forbidden city.
+Against all resistance and fears I did drive with Madame Chiang Kai-Shek in a motorbike through BEIJING and then I put her on Tiananmen Square right in front of MAO’s image at the entrance to the forbidden city.
 We put a red ‘MAO Bible’ into the doll’s hands to make sure that they would not bust us right away.
-My Japanese assistant (a buddhist monk) who spoke Chinese very well had found a Japanese/European crew – among them a fantastic brave camera lady from France and we filmed Mdm Chiang Kai-Shek there – right at the spot where the communists had killed so many students who had been fighting for freedom.
-As some of the surrounding young red army soldiers asked us who the doll was (they were very suspicious).
-My assistant told them that it was his diseased grandma from Japan, a communist, who had always wanted to visit Tiananmen square.
+My Japanese assistant (a buddhist monk) who spoke Chinese very well had found a Japanese/European crew – among them a fantastic brave camera lady from France and we filmed Mdm Chiang Kai-Shek there – right at the spot where the communists had killed so many students who’d been fighting for freedom.
+As some of the surrounding young red army soldiers asked us who the doll was (they were very suspicious) my assistant told them that the doll was his diseased grandma from Japan, a communist, who had always wanted to visit Tiananmen square.

 The doll of Mdm.
 Chiang Kai-Shek on Tiananmen square.